Project overview

 Unternehmensservice

-WESt is carrying out the WiReSt project in cooperation with Münster University of Applied Sciences.
-Together, they have developed an early warning system in the form of a digital platform, generated options for action for corporate adaptation strategies, and established new areas of economic development.
+WESt is carrying out the “WiReSt” project in collaboration with Münster University of Applied Sciences.
+Together, they have developed an early warning system in the form of a digital platform, identified options for business adaptation strategies, and established new areas of focus for economic development.

 Background

-With its new "Resilient Regions" initiative, the Federal Ministry of Housing, Urban Development, and Construction (BMWSB) is supporting rural areas in increasing their resilience to crisis events.
-Against the backdrop of climate change, the COVID-19 pandemic, and Russia's war of aggression, new challenges are emerging for risk prevention and the adaptability of a region.
-The "Resilient Regions" initiative is helping a total of 11 selected regions across Germany to develop and implement strategies to strengthen their resilience.
+Through the new ‘Resilient Regions’ initiative, the Federal Ministry for Housing, Urban Development and Construction (BMWSB) is supporting rural areas in increasing their resilience to crises.
+Against the backdrop of climate change, the COVID-19 pandemic and Russia’s war of aggression, new challenges are emerging for risk prevention and a region’s ability to adapt.
+The “Resilient Regions” initiative is helping a total of 11 selected regions across the country to develop and implement strategies to strengthen their resilience.

-The focus of the areas varies greatly and is based on local conditions.
-The results of the model projects will then be evaluated and made available to other regions.
+The focus areas of the regions vary greatly and are tailored to local conditions.
+The results of the pilot projects will subsequently be evaluated and made available to other regions.

-With its project "Economic Resilience in the District of Steinfurt (WiReSt)," the district of Steinfurt belongs to the elite circle of funded areas.
-Global risks and local short-term events such as strikes, traffic jams, or closures can lead to crises in the supply chain.
-Material procurement then suddenly becomes a problem and sales markets collapse overnight.
+With the project “Economic Resilience in the District of Steinfurt (WiReSt)”, the District of Steinfurt belongs to the select group of funded areas.
+Global risks and local short-term events such as strikes, traffic jams or road closures can lead to crises in the supply chain.
+Procuring materials then suddenly becomes a problem and sales markets collapse overnight.
 In such situations, companies are required to make ad hoc decisions.
 Sustainability aspects must be taken into account in this process.
-The shortage of skilled workers also exacerbates the situation.
+The shortage of skilled workers further complicates matters.

-Small and medium-sized enterprises therefore face major challenges in view of fragile supply chains.
-In everyday life, they often lack the time and transparency to deal with long value chains in detail.
+Small and medium-sized enterprises therefore face major challenges in the face of fragile supply chains.
+In day-to-day operations, they often lack the time and transparency required to engage in a detailed examination of long value chains.

-WESt is carrying out the "WiReSt" project in cooperation with Münster University of Applied Sciences.
+WESt is carrying out the ‘WiReSt’ project in cooperation with Münster University of Applied Sciences.
 The plan is to develop an early warning system in the form of a digital platform.
-Furthermore, options for action for corporate adaptation strategies are to be generated and new areas of economic development established.
+Furthermore, options for action regarding business adaptation strategies are to be generated and new areas of economic development support established.

-The goal is to increase the adaptability of the local economy and enable effective crisis prevention.
+The aim is to increase the adaptability of the local economy and to ensure effective crisis prevention.

-Being selected as a model region is a real opportunity for the district of Steinfurt and local companies to achieve sustainable stability and economic strength, setting an example for other regions.
+Being selected as a model region represents a genuine opportunity for the Steinfurt district and its local businesses to achieve sustainable stability and economic strength, serving as a role model for other regions.

 • Lead: WESt mbH